mohansky/nxne/_tours/roadtrip-to-eastern-arunachal.md

 highlights:
  - The northernmost lowland rainforest of the world
- - The only sanctury to host the 4 big cats
- - Away from civilization
+ - India's first sunrise and sunset
- - Camp under the forest canopy and on the banks of pristine rivers
+ - Meet the Theravada and Animist tribes
  - A naturalist to explain life under the canopy, the grasslands and the riverine areas
  - Spot the Hornbills and the Hollock Gibbons
- - Best option for a covid 19 getaway
+ - Cuisine and culture of far eastern India

 inclusions:
  - All accommodation